Gargilesse

 Over the centuries, Gargilesse’s castle saw its share of conflict.
 It was damaged during the wars of religion and the Fronde, eventually falling into ruin before being replaced by the elegant 18th-century château that still stands today.
 The château has since become a cultural centre, hosting exhibitions and events that keep the village’s artistic spirit alive.

-But the real treasure lies beneath, in the crypt, where a series of frescoes dating from the 12th to the 16th centuries were rediscovered in the 1960s.
-These paintings, with their colours and figures remarkably intact, offer a rare glimpse into medieval religious art and the spiritual life of the time.
-Stepping into the crypt is a quiet, almost meditative experience, a chance to encounter a world where faith and art were deeply intertwined, and where local history meets the broader story of medieval Europe.
+But the real find is underneath.
+The crypt contains frescoes dating from the 12th to the 16th centuries, rediscovered in the 1960s after being plastered over and forgotten for centuries.
+The colours are remarkably intact, and standing down there in the quiet, you get a genuine sense of medieval devotion.
 For visitors interested in art, history, or simply the atmosphere of a place that has endured through centuries, the church and its crypt are not to be missed.

 George Sand’s retreat in Gargilesse